Can it be Fixed with PDR? A Complete Guide to Paintless Dent Repair

 How to fix car dents of different shapes with PDR?

-You may be wondering – “how does the shape of my dent affect its ability to be repaired with the paintless dent repair process?” – It’s a bit of a long-winded answer, but it plays a role in it’s repairability!
+You may be wondering – “how does the shape of my dent affect its ability to be repaired with the paintless dent repair process?” – It’s a bit of a long-winded answer, but it plays a role in its repairability!

 Dent Complexity